 When Dagger was 11, Sharon moved to the UK for 2 years.
 This was during the quarantine years, so Dagger spent 6 months at a quarantine kennel before getting to enjoy life tramping around the English countryside.
 The photo below was taken next to the river Thames.

-Dagger performed at schools and other venues in all four countries where he spent time.
+Dagger performed at schools and other venues in all four countries and three continents where he spent time.